Clicky

 FluentU-Review-Baby-Shark

-For languages like Russian, we understand that this isn’t a massive issue since you can learn the full alphabet for free on the internet in a few days, but for languages like Chinese or Japanese where there’s literally thousands of unique characters this is not going to be an easy task.
-Note, the Chinese course does at least include the pinyin, but has no instruction on how to pronounce each sound in the pinyin.
+For languages like Russian, we understand that this isn’t a massive issue since you can learn the full alphabet for free on the internet in a few days.
+However, for languages like Chinese or Japanese where there’s literally thousands of unique characters, this won’t be as easy a task.
+Note, the Chinese course does at least include the Pinyin, but has no instruction on how to pronounce each sound in the Pinyin.

-FluentU have justified their decision based on the fact that it gets you learning the script right from the start, which is true, but without any instruction on the script whatsoever this is not very helpful.
+FluentU has justified its decision based on the fact that it gets you learning the script right from the start.
+This may be true, but without any instruction on how to pronounce the script whatsoever this is not very helpful.
 It’d be best if the Romaji or transliterations were at least available for the beginner levels and then filtered out for higher levels.
 Here’s what FluentU had to say regarding the Romaji:

 FluentU-Review-Romanji